naninovel/docs/docs/guide/characters.md

 ![](https://www.youtube.com/watch?v=2YP-36THHvk)

 It's possible to use [addressable asset system](/guide/resource-providers#addressable) to associate resources with actor records without using editor menus.
-Eg, to associate a "Happy" appearance with "Kohaku" character, assign the texture asset following address: `Naninovel/Characters/Kohaku/Happy` and assign `Naninovel` label to the asset in addressable group configuration.
-Be aware, that addressable provider is not used in editor by default; you can allow it by enabling `Allow Addressable In Editor` property in resource provider configuration menu.
-Find more info on using addressable provider in the [resource providers documentation](/guide/resource-providers#addressable).
+For example, to associate a "Happy" appearance with "Kohaku" character, assign the texture asset following address: `Naninovel/Characters/Kohaku/Happy` and assign `Naninovel` label to the asset in addressable group configuration.
+Find more info on using the addressable provider in the [resource providers documentation](/guide/resource-providers#addressable).

 In naninovel scripts, characters are mostly controlled with [@char] command: